UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Changing the dropdown filter or bar chart gender filter clears selected circles
     * Hovering over an included point darkens it and adds an outline
     * Hovering over an unincluded point (one that is greyed out via filtering) does not do anything
-    * Clicking on an unselected point highlights it and deselects any previously selected point
+    * Clicking on an unselected point highlights it
     * Clicking on a selected point unhighlights it
     * Clicking on an unincluded point does nothing
+    * Clicking anywhere on the scatter plot clears the existing selected points
     * Unfiltered points have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available, otherwise show nothing or describe it as missing rather than leaving it as null or 0)
 * Code structure and format
     * Your code must follow reasonable style standards.
     * Don’t leave any old, unused code snippets.
     * Code must be well structured rather than copy/paste duplication or massive functions.
     * Code must be well commented (but not over commented).